-You might probably be wondering about iOS privacy tips and hacks to keep you safe.
+You might wonder about iOS privacy tips and hacks to keep you safe.

 Let us tell you…

-Privacy and cybersecurity are becoming super significant to all the tech users out there.
-We know you are concerned about your iOS privacy tricks so let's not keep you waiting.
+Privacy and cybersecurity are becoming super significant to all tech users.
+We know you are concerned about your iOS privacy tricks, so let's not keep you waiting.

-While Apple's servers are without a doubt secure, anything put away in iCloud is fundamentally out of your hands similar to privacy.
-Despite the fact that it's exchanging accommodation for genuine feelings of serenity, you might need to consider utilizing privately put-away and scrambled iTunes backups rather than iCloud Backups.
+While Apple's servers are without a doubt secure, anything put away in iCloud is fundamentally out of your hands, similar to privacy.
+Even though it's exchanging accommodation for genuine feelings of serenity, you might need to consider utilizing privately put-away and scrambled iTunes backups rather than iCloud Backups.

-Third-Party apps can access and skim through your data as you have unsolicitedly granted them permissions to do so for their work.
+Third-party apps can access and skim your data as you have unsolicitedly granted them permission to do so for their work.

 Simply go to Settings> Privacy to view the types of data your iOS apps ask you to access.
 The list includes:

-Tap each option to see the list of installed apps that are requested to access that data.
-You can simply approve or revoke the permission using the toggle next to each app.
-It is recommended to revoke the permissions if they are not important to keep your data safe.
+Tap each option to see the list of installed apps requested to access that data.
+You can approve or revoke the permission using the toggle next to each app.
+It is recommended to revoke the permissions if they are not essential to keep your data safe.

-Apple is a company that really takes the security of its users very seriously.
-Although iOS is itself super secure, still there are some third-party iOS apps that collect personal data from you and breach iOS privacy.
+Apple is a company that takes its users' security very seriously.
+Although iOS is super secure, some third-party iOS apps still collect personal data from you and breach iOS privacy.

 Some popular apps are Facebook, Amazon, and Google.
-Their apps harvest data using permissions so you can uninstall them if you are really privacy freaks and don't want apps to access your data.
+Their apps harvest data using permissions, so you can uninstall them if you are privacy freaks and don't want apps to access your data.

-You can still use such apps using safety browsers like Safari Private browsing or use an iPad.
+You can still use such apps using secure browsers or an iPad.

-You should have long and unique passwords for your device, apps, or accounts.
-You may require a password manager to manage these passwords and thankfully Apple offers the "Password Reuse Auditing" feature after iOS 12 that automatically tells you if you are reusing the passwords stored in iCloud Keychain.
+You should have long, unique, and strong passwords for your device, apps, or accounts.
+You may require a password manager to manage these passwords, and thankfully Apple offers the "Password Reuse Auditing" feature after iOS 12 that automatically tells you if you are reusing the passwords stored in the iCloud Keychain.
 It also suggests strong and unique passwords.

 Apple gives you the ability to disable this tracking.